IEEE-UCF/SEC-Base-Classes/README.md

 ## Description

 Contains base interface classes for common clasess when working with robots.
 Only contains interfaces!
+Interface heaven.